codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   * Detailed info on application: To get detailed information on an application, either select the option/action from the app's context menu, or simply click the application.

-For more information, see [Applications dashboard information]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#applications-dashboard-information).
+For more information, see [Applications dashboard information]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#gitops-apps-dashboard-information).

 ### Application header
 When you select an application, the application header displayed at the top provides a wealth of useful information at a glance.

-{% include image.html
+{% include
+image.html
 lightbox="true"
 file="/images/applications/application-header.png"
 url="/images/applications/application-header.png"
-  alt="GitOps Apps: Application header" caption="GitOps Apps: Application header"
-  max-width="100%"
+alt="Example of application header" caption="Example of application header" max-width="80%"
 %}

 Here you can see:
 * Application health status
-* Current sync status and previous sync result
+* Current sync status and previous sync result, and even terminate an on-going sync if needed
 * Auto-Sync as enabled or disabled